department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/beta-testing/VA.gov-email-survey-draft.md

 We’ll send you two links.
 The first link will take you to a prototype of the GI Bill Comparison Tool where you’ll perform a few basic tasks.

-Once you’re done “testing” the Comparison Tool, the second link will take you to a survey where we’ll ask about your experience with the tool.
+Once you’re done “testing” the Comparison Tool, the second link will take you to a questionnaire where we’ll ask about your experience with the tool.
 To receive compensation, you must complete both activities.